| Energy Category | Projects | Included Technologies |

 | Unknown | B4.2, B3.6, B1.3, B5.1, B1.15 |

 This is a high-value area for expansion once fossil triggers are classified.
-It would allow the client to distinguish “fossil projects use more CEs” from “specific fossil authorities create repeatable CE pathways.”
+It would allow us to distinguish “fossil projects use more CEs” from “specific fossil authorities create repeatable CE pathways.”

 Geographic Distribution